-The innovative Agrivoltaics systems from AgroSolar Europe intelligently combine agriculture with renewable power generation.
+The innovative Agri-PV from AgroSolar Europe intelligently combines agriculture with renewable power generation.
 For this purpose, solar modules for electricity generation are erected above and between agricultural areas in such a way that they can continue to be farmed profitably.

 A real win-win situation that benefits not only the climate and security of supply, but also farmers: This is because the “double harvest” enables income diversification and thus contributes to the sustainable strengthening of farms and rural areas.